elementbound/pygrunt/README.md

 move files around on the filesystem or handle command-line parameters.

-Since the project is a one-night experiment so far ( *a too long night...* ), it supports only MinGW ( currently called GCCCompiler, to be fixed in the future ) on Windows ( sloppy slash-handling ).
+Since the project is a one-night experiment so far ( *a too long night...* ), it supports only MinGW ( currently called GCCCompiler, to be fixed in the future ).
 However, pygrunt is designed with compiler-independence in mind.
 It should be relatively easy to add support for other compilers, given enough knowledge about the compiler itself.

 Features are also in short supply, we'll see where this project goes.